dive-into-machine-learning/dive-into-machine-learning/README.md

 By no means will that make you an expert in UX, but maybe it'll help you know if/when to reach out for help (hint: almost always — UX is really tricky and you should work with experts if you can!).

-### :bow: A note about Machine Learning and Web Security
+### :bow: A note about Machine Learning and Security (InfoSec, AppSec)

-There was a great BlackHat webcast on this topic, [Secure Because Math: Understanding Machine Learning-Based Security Products.](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html) Slides are [here](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html), [video recording is here.](https://attendee.gotowebinar.com/recording/80449431422110210) Equally relevant to InfoSec and AppSec.
-Summary: Be very careful!
-But the full details are quite interesting.
+There was a great BlackHat webcast on this topic, [Secure Because Math: Understanding Machine Learning-Based Security Products.](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html) Slides are [here](https://www.blackhat.com/html/webcast/02192015-secure-because-math.html), [video recording is here.](https://attendee.gotowebinar.com/recording/80449431422110210) If you're using ML to recommend some media, overfitting could be harmless.
+If you're relying on ML to protect from threats, overfitting could be downright dangerous.
+Check the full presentation if you are interested in this space.

-If you want to explore this topic more deeply, there is a _lot_ of reading material in this ["Security Data Science and Machine Learning Guide."](http://www.covert.io/the-definitive-security-datascience-and-machinelearning-guide/) And [another](http://fsecurify.com/machine-learning-and-cyber-security/) has some other links.
+If you want to explore this space more deeply, there is a _lot_ of reading material in this ["Security Data Science and Machine Learning Guide."](http://www.covert.io/the-definitive-security-datascience-and-machinelearning-guide/) And [another](http://fsecurify.com/machine-learning-and-cyber-security/) has some other links.

 ----